-Classification of Cam and Cam-Followers
+Classification of Cams and Followers

 A General Classification of Cam and Cam-Follower Types:

 The general shape of the cam is generated by the interaction of the cam and follower motions.

 •The cam is a disc, plate, track, groove, conjugate, ramp, slot

 •The cam swings back and forth: ; the cam 'oscillates'

 •The cam rotates continuously